How to Write a Great Case Statement for 21st Century Donors

 Don't fix your case in stone.
 Major donors, particularly, will not want to see a complete plan to fund.
 They want to be involved in its development.
 Give them space to contribute their ideas, thus strengthening their engagement.

-Finally, use your case for support to guide your other fundraising materials, such as your direct mail materials, brochures, PowerPoint presentations, grant proposals, emails, news releases, and newsletters.
+Use your case for support to guide your other fundraising materials, such as your direct mail materials, brochures, PowerPoint presentations, grant proposals, emails, news releases, and newsletters.
 Even periodic fundraising events such as a corporate-sponsored charity contest, a fundraising athletic event, or an online peer-to-peer campaign will all benefit from your case for support.
 Having your case in place early makes all that writing and preparation so much easier no matter the form your fundraising takes.

-How Can You Write the Best Case Statement?
+Write the Best Case Statement

-First, remember that, as Gail Terry Grimes says, "a case statement is not a campaign brochure."
+Remember that, as Gail Terry Grimes says, "a case statement is not a campaign brochure."
 Then, read as many as case statements as you can.
 Fortunately, case statements are easy to find.
 You can see some of the best at The Case Writers - Case Statements & Gratitude Reports.